Revisiting sterile neutrino dark matter in gauged $U(1)_{B-L}$ model: Model

 There may exist a gauge kinetic mixing term

 where $B_{\mu\nu}$ and $X_{\mu\nu}$ are the gauge field strength of $U(1)_Y$ and $U(1)_{B-L}$ gauge field respectively, and $\varepsilon$ is a mixing parameter.
-The importance has been studied intensively in the context of the so-called dark photon.
-Since we are interested in the $U(1)_{B-L}$ gauge interaction on RH neutrinos, we concentrate on the cases where an effect of the gauge kinetic mixing is negligible and set $\varepsilon$ vanishing in this paper\footnote{If the gauge kinetic mixing effects are dominant than the direct gauge interaction, the model would reduce to dark photon model.
-For a recent review on dark photon, see, e.g., Refs.~\cite{Caputo:2021eaa}.}.
+The importance of this term has been studied intensively in the context of the so-called dark photon.
+Since we are interested in the $U(1)_{B-L}$ gauge interaction on RH neutrinos, we concentrate on the cases where the effect of the gauge kinetic mixing is negligible and set $\varepsilon$ vanishing in this paper.\footnote{If the gauge kinetic mixing effects are more dominant than the direct gauge interaction, the model would reduce to a dark photon model.
+For a recent review on the dark photon, see, e.g., Refs.~\cite{Caputo:2021eaa}.}